Healthcare Identifiers Service

 Healthcare providers must be registered in the HI Service before they can participate in the eHealth record system.

 Healthcare providers can apply to participate in the eHealth record system when they apply to register with the HI Service, using a single application form—Application to Register a Seed Organisation (HW018 formerly 2978) [PDF, 546Kb].
 Before you apply, visit the eHealth website to learn about the eHealth record system, the registration process and to download a copy of the Participation Agreement which must be submitted with your application.

 Healthcare provider organisations that want authorised staff to access the eHealth record system using the organisation’s clinical information system need to apply for a National Authentication Service for Health (NASH) Public Key Infrastructure (PKI) Certificate for Healthcare Provider Organisations.

 Individual healthcare providers who want to access the eHealth record system via the provider portal on behalf of their organisation need to apply for a NASH PKI Certificate for Individual Healthcare Providers.
 Read more about the certificate and how to apply.

-To be eligible for a Healthcare Provider Identifier Organisation (HPI-O) the organisation must provide health related services.
+To be eligible for a Healthcare Provider Identifier Organisation (HPI-O) the organisation must provide health related services, and employ an identified healthcare provider (an individual healthcare provider who has registered in the HI Service) who provides healthcare as part of their duties.
 Refer to the Organisation Type Classification Reference Guide [PDF, 151Kb] for examples of eligible organisation types.

 Two organisation types operate in the HI Service: